Frequently Asked Questions

 Session’s onion routing system, known as onion requests, uses Oxen‘s network of Oxen Service Nodes, which also power the $OXEN cryptocurrency.
 Check out Oxen.io to find more information on the tech behind Session’s onion routing.

-Lokinet is a powerful onion router that is fast enough to handle real-time voice communications, making it a crucial part of our plan to add real-time end-to-end encrypted voice calls to Session without relying on central servers.
+Lokinet is a powerful onion router that is fast enough to handle real-time voice communications, making it a crucial part of the goal of adding real-time end-to-end encrypted voice calls to Session without relying on central servers.

 Contact/Support

 Got questions, running into an issue, tearing your hair out?
-You can visit our help centre to find the solution.
-If that doesn't cut it you can also contact us in the official Session Feedback community (join the Session Community in Session).
+You can visit the help centre to find the solution.
+If that doesn't cut it you can also reach out in the Session Feedback community (join the Session Community in Session).

-You can hop into the official Session community (join the Session Community in Session).
+You can hop into the Session community (join the Session Community in Session).

-If you are technically minded, you can submit an 'issue' in our official Github repository.
+If you are technically minded, you can submit an 'issue' in Session's Github repository.

-Alternatively, you can submit a ticket in our help centre to reach out to our support team.
+Alternatively, you can submit a ticket in the help centre.

 For the best possible troubleshooting, you can include a debug log from your Session app.
 You can do this by going to the Settings menu on your device and tapping/clicking 'Debug Log' to generate a log.
-This will create a log file that you can share with our team in the ticket that you open.
+This will create a log file that you can share when requesting support.

-You can hop into the official Session community (join the Session Community in Session).
+You can hop into the Session community (join the Session Community in Session).

-Alternatively, you can submit a ticket in our help centre to reach out to our support team.
+Alternatively, you can submit a ticket in the help centre to give feedback.

 To join a beta branch, check out the instructions for your device below: